 A ceremony was held Aug.
 9 at the scenic viewpoint above Lake Mead.
 Following the event, first responders shuttled the first vehicles along the northbound lanes of the new interchange.
 If you missed out on the festivities, you can take a look here.

-The first phase of I-11 construction will install approximately 15 miles of new freeway around the southern perimeter of Boulder City from I-515 to U.S. Highway 93.
+The first phase of I-11 construction includes 15 miles of new freeway around the southern perimeter of Boulder City from I-515 (U.S. 95) to U.S. Highway 93.
 At the eastern end, the project connects to the Hoover Dam Bypass project which was completed in 2010.
 The Hoover Dam Bypass project included the Mike O’Callaghan-Pat Tillman Memorial bridge.
 At the western end, the project connects to the existing I-515 freeway entering the Las Vegas Valley from the south.

-The project is being constructed in two phases simultaneously.
-NDOT is managing a 3.5 mile segment and the RTC is managing a 12-mile segment.
-The project will include the design and construction of a four-lane access-controlled freeway with new interchanges at I-11/US 95, I-11/US 93 and a reconfigured interchange at the US 93/State Route 172 Hoover Dam Exit.
+The project was constructed in two phases simultaneously.
+NDOT managed a 3.5 mile segment and the RTC is oversaw a 12-mile segment.
+In late August, NDOT took over management of the latter segment.
+The project consists of a four-lane access-controlled freeway with new interchanges at I-11/US 95, I-11/US 93 and a reconfigured interchange at the US 93/State Route 172 Hoover Dam Exit.

 Las Vegas and Phoenix are the only two cities in the nation with populations more than one million people that are not currently linked by an interstate.
 Once constructed, the first phase of Interstate 11 will relieve congestion, improve safety and enhance travel and commerce between Arizona and Nevada.
 Construction of the project will create and estimated 4,000 direct and indirect and induced jobs in the region.